SethBling/PBChance/README.md

 Very slow segment times will be eliminated.
 Should set to a number, which is clearly too slow for a normal run.
 Should be checked with the debug file (clipped segments), for the correct setting and result.
 Keep in mind, the failed runs will be kept.
 Valid values: 100-999 Suggestion: 150-200
    4. Newer segment times are more important than old ones Newer attempts will be selected more often during a simulated run.
+This calculation is much faster when set to exactly 100.
 Valid values: 0-100 Suggestion: 100
    5. Add the best time for each segment
 Valid values: 0-100.
 Suggestion: about 25